qdrant/landing_page/qdrant-landing/content/articles/what-is-quantization.md

 | **Scalar Quantization**  | • **Minimal loss of accuracy**<br>•  Up to **4x** reduced memory footprint | • Safe default choice for most applications.<br>• Offers a good balance between accuracy, speed, and compression.  |
 | **Product Quantization** | • **Highest compression ratio**<br>• Up to **64x** reduced memory footprint | • When minimizing memory usage is the top priority<br>• Acceptable if some loss of accuracy is tolerable |

+Not sure if you’ve chosen the right quantization method?
+In Qdrant, you have the flexibility to set `quantization_config=None` to remove quantization and rely solely on the original vectors, adjust the quantization type, or change compression parameters at any time without affecting your original vectors.

 If you want to learn more about improving accuracy, memory efficiency, and speed when using quantization in Qdrant, we have a dedicated [Quantization tips](https://qdrant.tech/documentation/guides/quantization/#quantization-tips) section in our docs that explains all the quantization tips you can use to enhance your results.